So, it’s dinner time and you plan to use your LG oven to cook a potion of the meal.

 Here’s how to replace this part:

-In conclusion, these repairs are common issues with the LG oven when it shows the F9 error code.
+In conclusion, these repairs are common issues with the LG oven F9 error code.

 As you can see most are easy enough to complete on your own.

-Has your LG oven displayed the F9 error code in the past?
+Have you seen the LG oven F9 error code in the past?

 If so, what part was to blame, and how did you fix it?
 Leave us a comment and let us know!